🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Whether you plan to be on the water for a three-hour tour or out boat camping for several days, you need to plan for anything that could go wrong with your boat or your passengers and invest in a boaters' safety and first aid emergency kit.

-Only second to this main priority, your boat needs the appropriate equipment to legally pass inspections both on a federal level and if on the open seas by the United States Coast Guard.
+Second only to this main priority, your boat needs the appropriate equipment to legally pass inspections by the United States Coast Guard on a federal level and in the open seas.

 While some items are required to obtain permits and lower insurance costs, other items are must-haves for every boater on board, including furry passengers.